 Coronavirus - Community Recycling Centres update

-The CRCs are unable to accept asbestos, chargeable waste (soil, rubble, plasterboard or tyres), and textiles at present.
+The CRCs are unable to accept asbestos and chargeable waste (soil, rubble, plasterboard or tyres) at present.

 Residents using a van, pick-up or trailer can use the sites again, but will still need a valid van permit, as usual.
 Hire vehicles must have vehicle hire documentation clearly displayed in the windscreen.
-No vans, pick-ups or trailers will be allowed access onto the Caterham, Cranleigh and Farnham CRCs.
+No vans, pick-ups or trailers will be allowed access onto the Bagshot, Caterham, Cranleigh, Dorking, Farnham and Warlingham CRCs.

 Residents should only use the CRCs if they absolutely need to, and must check for the latest information before they travel, as these arrangements are subject to change.
 Please see individual site information for further details.

 Materials which can be taken from 1 August

 - Small electronics

 - White goods

 Materials which can't be taken from 1 August

 - Chargeable waste (soil, rubble, plasterboard or tyres)